Discover folk - the CRM for people-powered businesses

 Key features

-- Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, essential for nurturing engineering leads and converting them into clients.
+- Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, though can be overwhelming for engineering teams focused primarily on client relationships.

-- Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, helping engineering firms manage client relationships and project bids effectively.
+- Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting for managing engineering client relationships and project bids.

-- Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, ensuring excellent post-project support and client satisfaction.
+- Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases for post-project support.

-- Operations Hub: Syncs and automates business processes across different systems, streamlining operations and improving efficiency in project management.
+- Operations Hub: Syncs and automates business processes across different systems, though may require significant setup for engineering workflows.

-- Lead scoring: Prioritize leads with predictive scoring to improve sales efficiency, ensuring that your team focuses on the most promising engineering project opportunities.
+- Lead scoring: Prioritize leads with predictive scoring, though the complexity may be excessive for straightforward engineering project opportunities.

 Pros